Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Cohuna has two operational public transport stops.
-These are served by six distinct routes offering a total of 44 weekly passenger trips.
-Transport access is considered limited with residents typically residing 782 meters from the nearest stop.
-Cohuna, being predominantly residential, sees most residents commuting outwards.
-Cars remain the primary mode of transportation at 91%, while walking accounts for 6%.
-On average, there are 1.5 vehicles per household.
+Cohuna has two active public transport stops.
+Six different routes service these stops, offering a total of 44 weekly passenger trips.
+Transport accessibility is limited, with residents typically living 782 meters from the nearest stop.
+Most residents commute outside Cohuna, primarily by car (91%).
+Walking accounts for 6% of commutes.
+On average, there are 1.5 vehicles per dwelling.

-According to the 2021 Census data (which may reflect COVID-19 conditions), only 6.9% of residents work from home.
-The average service frequency across all routes is six trips daily, resulting in approximately 22 weekly trips per individual stop.
+According to the 2021 Census, only 6.9% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages six trips per day, resulting in approximately 22 weekly trips per individual stop.

 Frequently Asked Questions - Transport